 In a medium saucepan, combine the milk, salt, cinnamon, vanilla powder, butter, and granulated sugar.
 Bring mixture to a boil over medium high heat.
 Reduce the heat to low and stir in the oats.
 Simmer the mixture and stir until the oats thicken.
-I like to stir the entire time.
-It’s the way I was taught.
-You don’t really need to stir the entire time, however.
 Once the oatmeal is ready you ladle into bowls, then stir in the banana cream.
 I like to add toasted walnut for a bit of crunch.
-I will leave that up to you.
+I leave that up to you.

 I got you, boo!
-Instead of using heavy cream for the banana cream in this recipe, feel free to use coconut cream as a substitute and omit the butter.
-The oatmeal will have a light coconut flavor, but that’s definitely not a bad thing.
-As mentioned above, feel free to substitute the whole milk in this recipe with nut or soy milks.
+Feel free to use coconut cream as a substitute for heavy cream and omit the butter.
+Please note, using coconut cream will give the oatmeal a light coconut flavor.
+Feel free to substitute the whole milk in this recipe with nut or soy milks.

 Can I store the Banana Cream in the fridge if I don’t feel like using it right away?

 YES!
-I store the banana cream in a wide mouth mason jar, however, any Tupperware container will do.
+This Bananas and cream oatmeal can be stored in a mason jar or Tupperware container.
 I would be remiss if I didn’t mention the surface of the banana cream will darken.
-Once bananas are peeled, they release enzymes the second they come in contact with oxygen in the air.
+Bananas release enzymes the second they come in contact with oxygen in the air.
 There is no way to prevent this and it doesn’t affect the taste of the cream at all.
 You can brush the surface with a bit of lemon juice to retard the browning.
-It will however, affect the flavor.
-You can also cover the surface with plastic wrap.
-This method doesn’t really prevent browning.
-It does slow it down some.
-Again, the taste of the cream will not be affected.
+As a result, this may affect the flavor, therefore, brush sparingly.
+Another way to slow down browning is covering the surface of the cream with plastic wrap.

-How long does the Banana Cream last in the fridge?
+Does the Banana Cream last long in the fridge?

 The Banana Cream will last about a week and half in the refrigerator.